Your Chronic Kidney Disease SSDI Lawyers in AZ

 • Dialysis: Including chronic hemodialysis or peritoneal dialysis

-• Kidney transplant: A person is generally considered disabled for one year following a kidney transplant
+• Kidney transplant: A patient is generally considered disabled for one year following a kidney transplant

 • Renal osteodystrophy: Bone degeneration because kidneys don’t maintain proper vitamin, mineral and hormone levels